mozilla/WebGameStub/README.md

 If you know of any other good sources of free reusable art please let us know by filing a [github issue](https://github.com/mozilla/WebGameStub/issues)

-# Feedback and helping out

-If you run into something that's missing or that is getting in your way when using WebGameStub, please help us out by opening a [github issue](https://github.com/mozilla/WebGameStub/issues) (or even a pull request!) to discuss it.
-We're often available in [#games on irc.mozilla.org](irc://irc.mozilla.org/#games) for questions.

-# More Info
+## Miscellaneous

 * [WebGameStub's Github repo](https://github.com/mozilla/WebGameStub/)
 * [Frequently Asked Questions](https://github.com/mozilla/WebGameStub/wiki/Frequently-Asked-Questions), including info about what this means for the Minimalist Template
 * Lost Decade's [excellent tutorial](http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/) on how they built the  simple canvas game
 * [HTML5 Boilerplate](http://html5boilerplate.com/)

+# Feedback and helping out

+If you run into something that's missing or that is getting in your way when using WebGameStub, please help us out by opening a [github issue](https://github.com/mozilla/WebGameStub/issues) (or even a pull request!) to discuss it.
+We're often available in [#games on irc.mozilla.org](irc://irc.mozilla.org/#games) for questions.